Health

 How is the region performing?

-The proportion of babies with low birth weight in the region has remained fairly steady from 2000 to 2020 between 6.4% and 7.8%.
-The rate increased slightly from 2019 to 2020 (from 7.4% to 7.5%) and is lower than the peak of 7.8% in 2014.
+The proportion of babies with low birth weight in the region has remained fairly steady from 2010 to 2022, varying from 6.7% to 7.8%.
+The rate increased slightly from 2021 to 2022 (from 7.2% to 7.5%) but is lower than the peak of 7.8% in 2014.
 The region's rates have typically been lower than statewide rates (excluding NYC).
-Of the region's counties, Sullivan had the highest rate in 2020 (9.6%) while Greene had the lowest (5%).
-Among local areas for which data were available, the Village of Kiryas Joel had the lowest rate at 4.2% in 2020, while the City of Beacon (11%) had the highest rate.
+Of the region's counties, Sullivan and Ulster had the highest rate in 2022 (8.7% and 8.5%. respectively) while Columbia had the lowest (5.7%).
+Sullivan went from having the lowest rate in 2021 to the highest rate in 2022.
+Among local areas for which data were available, the Woodbury Village (Orange County) had the lowest rate at 3.3% in 2022, while the City of Kingston (Ulster County) had the highest rate at 12.1%.

 Notes about the data